 There are usually four main steps to turno cotton seeds into cotton fibre and ultimately clothing: planting and growing; harvesting; clenaning the boll; and manifacturing which inclueds cutting, sewing and dyeing.
 Long story short, it is a soft, fluffy staple fibre that grows in a boll of the cotton plant.
 As soon as the plant matured the boll bursts open in a soft and white wool which could be collected by hand or machine for fabric.

 We have chosen this cloth as it provides many benefits for our skin: it is anti-irritating, anti-allergenic, it gives high sensation of cosiness on the skin, it is softer and with has a higher breathable than the traditional cotton.

 Unlike traditional cotton, organic cotton is produced without pesticides, herbicides, insecticides or other chemicals such as conventional fertilizers.
 This is possible through the use of beneficial organisms.
 They prevent vermins from harming the crops in a natural way.
 All fertilizers used for organic-farming are of natural origin, which also prevents the pollution of the ground water.

 Moreover, avoiding fertilizers and pesticides allows to constantly have a healthy and flourishing soil.
 It also prevents from soil erosion and preserves biodiversity.
 All in all, the production of organic cotton contributes to reduce global warming and environmental distress.

 Organic cotton production does not use genetically modified seeds.
-This represents an important target that CORA achieved in order to be more sustainable and environment-respectful.
+This represents an important target that CORA achieved to be more respectful towards the environment.